TheophileArnould/ComputerGraphic/README.md

 The Light class is composed of position, color and strength (intensity) attributes.
 Thos will be given as uniforme for texture and sheder rendering

 Once all of these classes have been written, we can move on to the Scene.
 As we saw during the graphic on the import, this Scene class includes everything related to the visual.
 Thus, these attributes are the sky, the target, the arrows, the player and the light.
 Methods are used to change the visual state of objects, such as move_player which changes the location of the player along the x and y axes.
 There is also, moveArrows which allows to move the arrows and finally the methods allowing to lower the light intensity.

-A possible upgrade could have been to store the state changement of the scene attribut in the class (for exemple moveplayer in the player class) to have a better separation of classes.

 #### GraphicsEngine